-- enable an organisation to find the right information easily and comprehensively; - > enable the organisation to perform its functions successfully and efficiently and in an accountable manner; - > support the business, legal and accountability requirements of the organisation; - > ensure the conduct of business in an orderly, efficient and accountable manner; - ensure the consistent delivery of services; - provide continuity in service delivery when staff leave; - > support and document policy formation and administrative decision-making; - provide continuity in the event of a disaster; - protect the interests of the organization and the rights of employees, clients and present and future stakeholders; - > support and document the organisation's activities, development and achievements; - provide evidence of business in the context of cultural activity and contribute to the cultural identity and collective memory of the nation.
+- > enable an organisation to find the right information easily and comprehensively; - enable the organisation to perform its functions successfully and efficiently and in an accountable manner; - > support the business, legal and accountability requirements of the organisation; - > ensure the conduct of business in an orderly, efficient and accountable manner; - ensure the consistent delivery of services; - > provide continuity in service delivery when staff leave; - > support and document policy formation and administrative decision-making; - provide continuity in the event of a disaster; - protect the interests of the organization and the rights of employees, clients and present and future stakeholders; - > support and document the organisation's activities, development and achievements; - provide evidence of business in the context of cultural activity and contribute to the cultural identity and collective memory of the nation.

-Since one of the National Archives and Records Service' objectives is to preserve public records with enduring value for use by the public and the state, the National Archives and Records Service is not only concerned with the management and accessibility of records over a short period of time.
-Records created in electronic and paper-based record keeping systems contain the memory of the decision-making of government and its impact.
+its impact.
 The National Archives and Records Service has a responsibility to ensure that this memory is maintained and protected for centuries to come.
 For this reason, the National Archives and Records Service's role is to promote efficient administration by means of regulating the records management practices of governmental bodies to ensure the sound management of their records.